taw00/howto/howto-configure-send-only-email-via-smtp-relay.md

 ## Prep: Burner Email and Google Group

-_Note, these are all made-up examples, of course._
+For this tutorial, create two mail-able indentities.

 * A burner email account.
 Example, nfdasd@yandex.com (or nfdasd@yahoo.com, etc.)
 * A google group to send notifications.
 Example, my-notifications@googlegroups.com

+_Note, these are all made-up examples, of course._

-Let's talk about each of those...
+Let's talk about each of these...

 #### Burner email account.<br />_...example, `nfdasd@yandex.com`_